Tag Archives: Devils Tear Video

 Shortcut path between north and south

-Lembongan Island Activities – Shops and Spas
+Lembongan Shops & Spas

 It took us a few days to find shops selling the products we required at the right prices.
 For bottles of spirits we found a shop close to Sandy Bay, and another in Jungut Batu (see Lembongan Island Eating Out).
 There’s also a good shop on the Jalan Raya Tuban which sells small Schweppes tonic waters for IDR 8,500 (€0.50) a bottle.